p2docs/p2docs.github.io/page/glossary.md

 This very webpage (currently hosted at `p2docs.github.io`) that you are reading right now.
 It is written and maintained by community member Wuerfel_21 and placed under the watchful guard of the bootleg [Reimu](reimu.html) plushie.

 P2docs is open to your contributions [on GitHub](https://github.com/p2docs/p2docs.github.io)!
 Feel free to raise issues or contribute content!
-(Imagine here, a standard-issue disclaimer here about how GitHub is owned by thee generally odious, nasty and dispicable MicroSoft and our usage of the GitHub service is not an endorsement thereof)
+(Imagine here, a standard-issue disclaimer here about how GitHub is owned by the generally odious, nasty and dispicable MicroSoft and our usage of the GitHub service is not an endorsement thereof)

 ## P2 EDGE
 {:.anchor}